 The blessing of a home

-A home is usually blessed after a move, or when a couple's first home together is established.
+A home is usually blessed after a move or when a couple establishes their first home together.

-It may be combined with a housewarming party or a child's Baptism, and it may be held in connection with a wedding or any other special occasion.
+The blessing may be combined with a housewarming party or a child's christening, or it may be held in connection with a wedding or any other special occasion.
 Holiday homes and other properties can also be blessed.

 Order of service for the blessing of a home